RenRenJuan/Green-Travel-Carbon-App/README.md

   separate from the subsequent production line which will use the [common mechanism](https://devops1.sameboat.network/sb-app) for delivery of my apps from 2.1 forward.

   2.0.7 was feature complete at the end of August 2021.

-2.0.8 will be the stable baseline of same thing with background operation, maintained with stack and platform major version increments.
+  2.0.8 the stable baseline of same thing but with background operation, subsequent change only for stack maintenance.

 ## 2.n.m